Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (a) TERMS OF REFERENCE :

-Companies Act, 2013.
-The scope of the Committee also includes matters which are set out in SEBI (LODR)
+Act, 2013.
+The scope of the Committee also includes matters which are set out in SEBI (LODR) Regulations,

-Regulations, 2015 and the rules made there under, as amended from time to time.
-The broad terms of reference
+2015 and the rules made there under, as amended from time to time.
+The broad terms of reference are to determine

-are to determine and recommend to Board, appraisal of the performance of the Managing Directors/Whole-time
+and recommend to Board, appraisal of the performance of the Managing Directors/Whole-time Directors and to

-Directors and to determine and advise the Board for the payment of annual commission/compensation to the
+determine and advise the Board for the payment of annual commission/compensation to the Non-Executive

-Non-Executive Director and to recommend to the Board appointment/reappointment and removal of Directors.
+Director and to recommend to the Board appointment/reappointment and removal of Directors.
+To frame criteria

-To frame criteria for determining qualifications, positive attributes and Independence of Directors and to create
+for determining qualifications, positive attributes and Independence of Directors and to create an evaluation

 (b) COMPOSITION, MEETINGS AND ATTENDANCE DURING THE YEAR :

-The Nomination and Remuneration Committee comprises of total three Non-Executive Directors cum
+The Nomination and Remuneration Committee comprises of total Two Independent Directors and one Non¬

-Independent Directors and it meets three times in the year.
+Executive Director and it meets two times in the year.

 The committee comprises as follows: